Palashio/libra/info/Reference Manual.md

 data: `str`

-String representation of the name of the dataset being sought to be analyzed by methods of the client class
+String representation of the name of the file of the dataset being sought to be analyzed by methods of the client class

-*Returns --*

-None
+*ReturString "key" representation of model that needs to be utilized to make prediction intuited from written query None

 Executes the creation of the client class instance in the form of creating the client class object, loading/formatting the assigned data, restoring old models, storing new models, and clearing the log upon exit of class instance